habibcomsats/NVFlare/docs/programming_guide/provisioning_system.rst

 When operating federated learning, communication channels use shared SSL certificates generated during provisioning to establish the identities and secure communication between participants.

-Provisioning in NVIDIA FLARE generates mutual-trusted system-wide configurations for all participants so all of them can join the NVIDIA FLARE system across different locations.
-To achieve this, a provisioning tool powered by the Open Provision API and its builder modules is included in NVIDIA FLARE (:mod:`nvflare.lighter`) to create a startup kit for each participant with the necessary configuration artifacts.
+Provisioning in [BLINDED] FLARE generates mutual-trusted system-wide configurations for all participants so all of them can join the [BLINDED] FLARE system across different locations.
+To achieve this, a provisioning tool powered by the Open Provision API and its builder modules is included in [BLINDED] FLARE (:mod:`flare.lighter`) to create a startup kit for each participant with the necessary configuration artifacts.

 The configurations usually include, but are not limited to, the following information: